acli/new_clock/doc/CHIMES.md

-More melodies are available from Oliver (n.d.) and Harrison (2000), but I have not used these additional melodies because it is unclear whether any other melody can be used (except those that clearly are still copyrighted and therefore cannot be used).
+More melodies are available from Oliver (n.d.) and Harrison (2000), but I have not used these additional melodies because it is unclear whether any other melody can be used – except those that clearly are still copyrighted and therefore cannot be used.

 According to Wilson (2005, 2006),
 the Whittington chimes actually has nothing to do with Whittington.